lengfeld/subpatch/website/exp/intro.md

 Pixel2 phone as fast as possible.

 And while written and testing the C++ code I needed to write some log messages.
-Therefore I have imported my *aminilog* library as a source dependency into the project.
+Therefore I imported my *aminilog* library as a source dependency into the project.
 The commands were roughly the following:

     $ mkdir external/